Blends-SAS/orcid-fetch/README.md

 # Instalation guide

-This package is avaliable in PyPI.
+This package is avaliable in PyPI [https://pypi.org/project/orcidfetch/](https://pypi.org/project/orcidfetch/).
 You can easily install it by running

 ```
 pip install orcidfetch